 I consider the Pleasant Hearth a central heating solution because of its heat output.
 It ignites a 77,000 BTU of heat and 85% efficiency according to EPA certification.
 Its firebox is a well-built brick.
 The bricks extends the lifespan of the firebox, that's explains why it's efficient.

 Most steel stove loses heat fast after they have been switched off.
 This is the exact opposite thanks to its brick construction.

-The Rosa family decided to create these wood burning stove which doubles as a heating and cooking solutions.
+These wood burning stoves double as heating and cooking solutions.
 The wood burning cook stove is efficiency in emitting heat and it is simple to use.

-The La Nordica cook stove features quality material including: the frame, plates and cast iron rings which are durable.
+The Drolet cook stove features quality material including: the frame, plates and cast iron rings which are durable.
 With its large baking stove you can bake many cakes and other food fast and quick.

-The La Nordica Rosa stove has a high heat output that guarantees that you will feel warmth in your house.
+The Drolet cook stove has a high heat output that guarantees that you will feel warmth in your house.
 It comes with its own cast iron cook top for warming coffee and heating water.
 On top that you get a wood drawer that lets you insert the wood inside the stove for combustion.
-It can ignite 29000 btu and it is 85% efficiency according tests done by the EPA.
+It can ignite 27000 BTU and it is 85% efficiency according tests done by the EPA.

 Aproreche Research Center came up with the design of the Ecozoom rocket stove.
 It is the most efficient and safest stove for cooking and warming houses.